openfare/openfare/openfare/README.md

 OpenFare can be used to fund open source or commercial software at any scale.
 It is a decentralized protocol which defines how payees can be paid.

-OpenFare works by adding a [JSON file](https://openfare.dev/doc/cli/lock.html) to a software package.
-The JSON file includes:
+OpenFare works by adding a [`OpenFare.lock` file](https://openfare.dev/doc/cli/lock.html) to a software package.
+The file includes:

 * Payment addresses for code contributors (so that developers can receive funds directly).
 * A funds split scheme.

+The OpenFare [tool](https://openfare.dev/doc/cli/index.html) can then finds lock files from within a software dependency tree and help send payments to contributors.

-Which leads to the following advantages:
+This system leads to the following advantages:

 * Donations span the entire software dependency tree.
 Critical software which is outside the limelight is supported.